MoonriseHome/MoonriseHome/README.md

 <h1 align="center">
-Build your home for 3D web applications
+Your home for Solana 3D web applications
 </h1>

 <div align="center">
-From simple pilots to production-ready web applications in no time. <br />
+From simple pilots to production-ready solana web applications in no time. <br />
 </div>

 <!---